Interpolative Fusions I: Interpolative fusions and model companions

-\begin{prop} Suppose $T$ and $T'$ are existentially bi-interpretable.
-Then $\sM$ is an existentially closed model of $T$ if and only if $F(\sM)$ is an existentially closed model of $T'$. \end{prop} \begin{proof} Let $(F, G, \eta, \eta')$ be an existential bi-interpretation of between $T$ and $T'$.
-It suffices to show that if $F(\sM)$ is an existentially closed model of $T'$, then $\sM$ is an existentially closed model of $T$.
+\begin{prop} Suppose $(F, G, \eta, \eta')$ is an existential bi-interpretation between $T$ and $T'$.
+Then $\sM$ is an existentially closed model of $T$ if and only if $F(\sM)$ is an existentially closed model of $T'$. \end{prop} \begin{proof} It suffices to show that if $F(\sM)$ is an existentially closed model of $T'$, then $\sM$ is an existentially closed model of $T$.
 Indeed, by symmetry it follows that if $G(\sN')$ is an existentially closed model of $T$, then $\sN'$ is an existentially closed model of $T'$.
 And then, since $\eta_{\sM}:\sM \to G(F(\sM))$ is an isomorphism, if $\sM$ is existentially closed, then $F(\sM)$ is existentially closed.

 So assume that $F(\sM)$ is an existentially closed model of $T'$.
-Let $f\colon \sM\to \sN$ be an embedding of $T$-models, and let $\varphi(y)$ be a quantifier-free formula with parameters from $\sM$ which is satisfied in $\sN$.
+Let $f\colon \sM\to \sN$ be an embedding of $T$-models, and let $\varphi(y)$ be a quantifier-free formula with parameters from $\sM$ that is satisfied in $\sN$.
 By commutativity of the diagram in Lemma \ref{lem: existentialbi-interpretation}, after moving the parameters of $\varphi(y)$ into $G(F(\sM))$ by the isomorphism $\eta_\sM$, we find that $\varphi(y)$ is satisfied in $G(F(\sN))$, and it suffices to show that it is satisfied in $G(F(\sM))$.

 By Lemma~\ref{lem:pullback}, there is an existential $L'$-formula $\widehat{\varphi}'(x)$ with parameters from $F(\sM)$ such that $F(\sN)\models \widehat{\varphi}'(a)$ if and only if $G(F(\sN))\models \varphi(b)$, where $b$ is the image of $a$ under the appropriate $\pi_s$ quotient maps.
 Writing $\widehat{\varphi}'(x)$ as $\exists z\, \psi'(x,z)$, we have $F(\sN)\models \psi'(a,c)$ for some $c$, where $a$ is any preimage of the tuple from $G(F(\sN))$ satisfying $\varphi(y)$.
-But since $F(\sM)$ is existentially closed, there are some $a^*$ and $c^*$ in $F(\sM)$ such that $\sM\models \psi'(a^*,c^*)$, so $\sM\models \widehat{\varphi}'(a^*)$, and it follows that $\varphi(y)$ is satisfied in $G(F(\sM))$, as desired. \end{proof}
+But since $F(\sM)$ is existentially closed, there are some $a^*$ and $c^*$ in $F(\sM)$ such that $F(\sM)\models \psi'(a^*,c^*)$, so $F(\sM)\models \widehat{\varphi}'(a^*)$, and it follows that $\varphi(y)$ is satisfied in $G(F(\sM))$, as desired. \end{proof}